• Skip to primary navigation

 grilled scallops wrapped in prosciutto | afoodcentriclife.com

-Jumbo scallops wrapped in thin strips of Prosciutto are an easy and impressive main course.
+Jumbo scallops wrapped in strips of Prosciutto are an easy and impressive main course.
 Wrap and skewer them ahead, then grill to perfection.
 The creamy mango-citrus sauce is a wonderful compliment.
-Or serve it with an extra virgin olive oil like the Lucini Tuscan Basil.
 Serve with quinoa or brown rice, veggies and a salad.
 This recipe doubles or more easily for a crowd.
-Don’t like Prosciutto or pork?
-Skip it, just skewer and grill.
-No grill? broil or sear in a cast iron skillet.
+No grill?
+Sear in a cast iron skillet or in a non-stick pan.

 Equipment